InvincibleJuggernaut/ImCom/README.md

 <!-- To write similar LATEX equations,you can use this link : https://jsfiddle.net/8ndx694g/
 Run the code and write the LATEX equation you need to generate the link to be written in README.
 -->

+<p> A RGB image can be represented as a 3-D matrix.
+To compress a RGB image, we first need to separate the three colour components, namely R, G & B and store them in separate matrices.
+The three new matrices obtained are 2-D. Then, we compress them individually, decompress them and combine the three matrices again to form a 3-D matrix.
+This matrix represents the compressed image after Haar Transform.  </p>